-Jennifer has been the assistant conductor with the Mississauga Symphony Orchestra since the 2016-2017 season.
-She was the assistant conductor with Tapestry Opera/Canadian Stage/Vancouver Opera’s Dora Award winning production of “The Overcoat: a Musical Tailoring” this past season.
-Jennifer was also the Music Director for Hawaii Performing Arts Festival’s production of The Mikado last summer and will be the Music Director of their production of Sweeney Todd this summer.
+Jennifer has been the assistant conductor with the Mississauga Symphony Orchestra since the 2016-2017 season and is the Artistic Director, Mississauga Children’s Choir.
+She was the assistant conductor with Tapestry Opera / Canadian Stage / Vancouver Opera’s Dora Award winning production of “The Overcoat: a Musical Tailoring” this past season.
+Jennifer was also the Music Director for Hawaii Performing Arts Festival’s production of The Mikado and was the Music Director of their production of Sweeney Todd.

 Jennifer is very excited to be working with Toronto City Opera again this upcoming season.